mastoffel/nes_microbiome/README.md

 ### Folders

-data contains all the data necessary to run script 4 with all analyses.
+The data folder contains all the data necessary to run script 4 with all analyses.

+-   health\_data.xlsx contains the health data derived from blood tests
+-   nes\_msats\_cleaned.xls contains the microsatellite genotypes
+-   ps0.RData is a phyloseq object containing all unfiltered microbiome ASVs
+-   ps3.RData is the filtered phyloseq object used for most analyses
+-   sampling\_data\_processed.xlsx contains all the other sampling data, such as date